SportingMediumGreat Britain

 Frequently Asked Questions

-Does the Sussex Spaniel bark a lot?
+Does the Sussex Spaniel bark?

-Is the Sussex Spaniel good for first-time owners?
+Is the Sussex Spaniel easy to train?

-Does the Sussex Spaniel shed a lot?
+Does the Sussex Spaniel shed?

 Our Shop